 The COVID-19 outbreak was declared a pandemic by the World Health Organization in March 2020.
-The outbreak and the response of Governments in dealing with the pandemic is interfering with general activity levels within the community, the economy and the operations of the Company.
-The scale and duration of these developments remain uncertain as at the date of this report.
 The Company has considered the potential impact of the COVID-19 pandemic in the significant accounting judgements, estimates and assumptions at reporting date and has concluded there to be no significant economic impact.